yukaitung/lgdxrobot-docs/content/cloud/developer/progress-in-api.md

 This tutorial describes how to use the Next Token with a robot.
 This applies to both physical and simulated robots.

+This tutorial requires creating a LGDXRobot Cloud API Key but does not require authentication.
+{.alert .alert-info}

 ## Prerequisites

 1. Create a RESTful API for receiving the Next Token by using the following Python script.